russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

 "Twelve."

 "Hokay.
 You lucky man now.
-He bring you gooood luck."
+It bring you gooood luck."

 "Awesome!" shouts Jess.

 The old man hands Jason the bowl with care.
 Jason, in turn, hands it to Jess and gets out his wallet.
-In his genuine excitement the old man says, "You listen.
+In his genuine excitement the old man says, "You listen:

->When carp strong enough to swim up waterfall, it get wish and become dragon.
+> When carp strong enough to swim up waterfall, it get wish and become dragon.
 This is legend."

 "Oh.
 Okay."